 The Latvian Regulator has prepared informative material on the activities to evaluate investments in electricity and gas infrastructure projects.

-In accordance with the tasks of Infrastructure Regulation, the Regulator has taken the following decisions:
+In accordance with the tasks of Infrastructure Regulation, the Regulator has taken the following decisions (in Latvian):

-- on April 30, 2014 Regulator took its Decision No.96 on allocation of investment costs for the project of common interest “Modernization and Expansion of Incukalns Underground Gas Storage”;
+- on October 4, 2018 Regulator took its Decision No.113 on allocation of investment costs for the project of common interest "Enhancement of Inčukalns Underground Gas Storage";

-- on April 30, 2014 Regulator took its Decision No.97 on allocation of investment costs for the project of common interest “Capacity enhancement of Klaipeda-Kiemenai pipeline in Lithuania”.
+- on May 30, 2019 Regulator took its Decision No.101 on allocation of investment costs for the project of common interest in natural gas sector "Enhancement of Latvia-Lithuania interconnection".